 Although most patients exhibit several symptoms indicating the need for a root canal, some don’t have any problems at all despite the infection.
-That is why coming in for your bi-annual preventive exams with Dr. Tuan Chau is so important.
+That is why coming in for your bi-annual preventive exams with Dr. Aaron Patton is so important.
 He can spot an infection and create a treatment plan, whether you are experiencing symptoms or not.
 The following are the most common indications that you may need a root canal in the near future:

 - Throbbing tooth pain

 - Change in the intensity of pain when you stand up or lie down

 - Increased pain when drinking or eating something that is unusually hot or cold

 - Pus or sac formation on your gum line